Considering Caterpillar Diagnostic Boots? Updated Review 2019

 Five more and BAM!
 You’ve got everything the Diagnostic can offer.

 The last two are worth buying.
-And we are going to talk about the later ones, not the first pair.
+And we will talk about the later ones, not the original pair.

-Let’s dig down deeper to see whether they really do something extra for us or not:
+Let’s dig down deeper to see whether or not they really do something extra for us:

 ShoeAsk points: 85 out of 100